ludovys/tryvr/roadmap.md

 - ✅ Redesigned header with professional dark theme, improved navigation, and responsive design
 - ✅ Updated GamesWithoutImages page to match the new dark theme for consistent styling
 - ✅ Redesigned footer to match the dark theme for a cohesive look throughout the site
+- ✅ Transformed GamesWithoutImages into a professional dashboard with data visualization based on Games Dashboard UI Kit

 ## Current Tasks
 - 🔄 Further optimize website performance